serlo/api.serlo.org/README.md

 First of all add `nbp` as host
 `sudo bash -c "echo '127.0.0.1	nbp'" >> /etc/hosts`

 _why do I need it?
-Kratos makes a request to the url of the oauth2 provider, but since its running inside a container, it can't easily use host port. nbp is a dns that is discoverable for the kratos container, so the host can use it also._
+Kratos makes a request to the url of the oauth2 provider, but since it is running inside a container, it cannot easily use the host port. nbp is a dns that is discoverable for the kratos container, so the host can also use it._

 Run `yarn start:nbp`.